JuliaReach/iFM22_RE/README.md

 ### 📑 Creating Table 2 and Figure 6

-We provide the LaTeX script to create Table 2 and Figure 6 in the folder `latex/`.
+We provide the LaTeX script to create Table 2 and Figure 6 in the `latex` directory.
-The script (`table2_and_figure_6.tex`) requires that the experimental `.dat` files have been generated in the `output` folder.
+The script (`table2_and_figure_6.tex`) requires that the experimental `.dat` files have been generated in the `output` directory.

 ## :notebook_with_decorative_cover: Further documentation

 For documentation specific to the set representation library used in this repeatability evaluation, see [LazySets.jl](https://github.com/JuliaReach/LazySets.jl#lazysetsjl).
 For documentation specific to the systems modeling language, see [MathematicalSystems.jl](https://github.com/JuliaReach/MathematicalSystems.jl#mathematicalsystemsjl).
-Finally, the actual implementation of the conservative time discretization methods used can be found in the library [ReachabilityAnalysis.jl](https://github.com/JuliaReach/ReachabilityAnalysis.jl#reachabilityanalysisjl).
+Finally, the actual implementation of the conservative time discretization methods can be found in the library [ReachabilityAnalysis.jl](https://github.com/JuliaReach/ReachabilityAnalysis.jl#reachabilityanalysisjl).